Assassination of Anwar Sadat: Burial

 Sadat was buried in the Unknown Soldier Memorial, located in the Nasr City district of Cairo.
 The inscription on his grave reads: "The hero of war and peace".
 The funeral was attended by three former Presidents of the United States—Richard Nixon, Gerald R. Ford, and Jimmy Carter—as well as Israeli Prime Minister Menachem Begin, British Foreign Secretary Lord Carrington with former Prime Minister James Callaghan, French President François Mitterrand, West German Chancellor Helmut Schmidt, Italian President Sandro Pertini, Irish President Patrick Hillery, Spanish Prime Minister Leopoldo Calvo-Sotelo, and King Baudouin of Belgium.
 The sitting U.S. President Ronald Reagan, who had survived an assassination attempt of his own several months prior, opted not to attend because of the tense political situation, although his administration were represented by Secretary of State Alexander Haig, Secretary of Defense Caspar Weinberger, and Ambassador to the United Nations Jeane Kirkpatrick.
 Stevie Wonder and Walter Cronkite also attended.

 Execution of assassins

 Al-Islambuli and the other assassins were tried, convicted, and sentenced to death.
-They were executed on 15 April 1982, the two army men by firing squad and the three civilians by hanging.
+They were executed on 15 April 1982, the two army men by firing squad led by Colonel Mohamed Abdel Samie, and the three civilians by hanging.